Keep Up With McLean!

 Receive the latest news in your inbox each month.

 Substance misuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
 This psychiatric illness refers to the abuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
-Substance abuse causes serious problems at work, school, in relationships, and with the law.
+Substance abuse causes serious problems at work, school, in relationships, and at home.

 These behaviors likely signal a problem with drug or alcohol use: